raganwald-deprecated/homoiconic/2012/09/memoize-the-practical-method-decorator.md

 Summary
 -------

 `memoized` is a practical method decorator you can use right away.
 If you use Underscore.js in your projects, you can use its `_.memoize` and `_.once` directly as decorators.
-You can make method decorators out of `_.throttle` and `_.debounce` with partial evaluation.
+You can also make method decorators out of `_.throttle` and `_.debounce` with partial evaluation.

 More Reading
 ---